docker pull Jenkins

 To build an image from the Dockerfile, simply run:

-# docker build -t devops .
+# docker build -t alpine .

 As per the above command, Docker will start to build images automatically by reading the instructions from the Dockerfile saved in the current working directory.
+Remember, we have defined apk update

-If the Dockerfile is saved in somewhere else, you can mention its path using -f flag like below.
+If the Dockerfile is saved in somewhere else, you can mention its path using -f

 # docker build -f /path/to/a/Dockerfile .